vitejs/vite/docs/guide/dep-pre-bundling.md

 When you run `vite` for the first time, you may notice this message:

 ```
-Optimizable dependencies detected:
+Pre-bundling dependencies:
-react, react-dom
+  react
-Pre-bundling them to speed up dev server page load...
+  react-dom
-(this will be run only when your dependencies have changed)
+(this will be run only when your dependencies or config have changed)
 ```

 ## The Why